 As she discovers the fake Power Princess has joined this new Squadron Supreme she begins to train and investigate the team and fake Zarda in order to take her down, which she ultimamately manages.
 However the battle between both warriors left for dead a lot of SHIELD agents and the reputation of Zarda was severely damaged.
 She had to run away from SHIELD and from Jim Hammond, being the main suspect from the chaos caused by her doppelganger.
 Suppously, she is still on the run.

 Powers and Abilities

 At the peak of her attributes, the entity called Power Princess has several naturally inherent powers attributed to her genetic stock, granted to her by Eternal engineering.
 Amongst her physical attributes, Zarda has immense superhuman strength and can lift past 80 tons.
 She has super-humanly enhanced speed and reflexes, allowing her reaction time and hence her defensive combat to mix in many highly effective manners.
 Her skin and mass are highly durable and can deflect most small caliber artillery, explosives, fires, electricity, and physical damage.
 It takes a great deal of force to knock Zarda out.
-As a Utopian, her genes give her extended longevity, and immunity to some disease and illnesses.
+As a Utopian, her genes give her immortality, and immunity to some disease and illnesses.
 Lastly she has the ability to fly and is able to travel at great speeds for quite a period of time.

 Since she first debuted as Power Princess, Zarda has used a shield of unbreakable transparent material.
 She has used her shield in almost all her arenas of combat and it stands of a symbol of her ideals, almost serving as her standard.
 Trained in defensive and offensive tactical combat Zarda often takes charge of field work, trusted by all the Squadron's members as a highly trained warrior.